How to travel to Eritrea in 2024

 From a traveling perspective, Eritreans are kind and pleasant people to deal with.

-Scams are rare and expect many Eritreans to approach you to ask your opinion about Eritrean culture, or what have you learnt about their culture.
-In Asmara, they would asked me this question several times a day.
+Scams are rare and expect many Eritreans to approach you to ask your opinion about Eritrea, or what have you learned about their culture.
+In Asmara, they asked me this question several times a day.

 Other than that, most locals talking to you just want to have a small chat because they are curious, not because they want to get something from you, unlike in neighboring Ethiopia.